Hydrogen-like Schr\"odinger Operators at Low Energies: The leC-calculus

 If $\alpha \notin \operatorname{esssupp}_{\mathrm{leC}}(a)$, then (since essential supports are closed) we can choose $b\in \smash{S_{\mathrm{cl,leC}}^{0,0,0,0,0}(X)}$ that is identically equal to one in a neighborhood of $\alpha$ but supported away from $\operatorname{esssupp}_{\mathrm{leC}}(a)$, so that

 Then, by \cref{eq:misc_k45}, $a\sharp b$ has empty essential support, which implies that $AB \in \Psi_{\mathrm{leC}}^{-\infty,-\infty,-\infty,l,\ell}(X)$.

 That handles $AB$, and $BA$ is analogous.
-If we replace $\alpha$ in the previous argument with the intersection of a finite union of closed balls with $\mathrm{df}\cup \mathrm{sf}\cup \mathrm{ff}$, the argument goes through the same. \end{proof}
+If we replace $\alpha$ in the previous argument with the intersection of a finite union of closed balls within $\mathrm{df}\cup \mathrm{sf}\cup \mathrm{ff}$, the argument goes through the same. \end{proof}

 We briefly discuss uniform families of leC-$\Psi$DOs (i.e.\ one-parameter families of b-$\Psi$DOs which are uniformly bounded in a sense appropriate for the leC-calculus).
 For each $m,s,\varsigma,l,\ell \in \bbR\cup \{-\infty\}$,